Babe Laufenberg

-Brandon Hugh "Babe" Laufenberg (born December 5, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL).
+Brandon Hugh "Babe" Laufenberg (born December 5, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL) for eight years.
 He played college football for the Indiana Hoosiers and was selected in the sixth round of the 1983 NFL draft.
 He played in the NFL for the Washington Redskins, San Diego Chargers, New Orleans Saints, Dallas Cowboys, and Kansas City Chiefs.
 He also was a member of the Ohio Glory in the World League of American Football (WLAF).

-Early years
+Early life

 Laufenberg grew up in Encino, California and was dubbed Babe by his brother Jeff because he was the youngest in the family.
 He attended Crespi Carmelite High School, where he was a two-year starter at quarterback and left as the school's all-time leading passer with 2,678 yards on 184 completions.

 As a senior, he received Parade All-American and All-Southern Section honors, after leading his team to the playoffs.
 He also played baseball and was drafted by the San Francisco Giants.